nickknw/nickknowlson.com/_posts/2012-01-11-seven-languages-week-2-day-2.markdown

     addUp2DArray := method(array, array flatten reduce(+))
 {% endhighlight %}

+Full Code Listing
+---

 That's it for the highlights, but as I mentioned earlier, all of the exercises today were pretty interesting.
 Here is my full code listing for the exercises from Day 2 of Io.
 The home of this piece of code is with the other exercises [on github](https://github.com/nickknw/seven-languages-in-seven-weeks/blob/master/week-2-io/day2.io).
+These exercises this week are really worth taking a look at, I hope you read through some of the following.

 {% highlight io %}
 # Do: